BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 "Interest rates raised by 0.2 percent."

-Obviously, the period in "0.2" is part of a floating point number and does not terminate the sentence.
+Obviously, the point in "0.2" is part of a floating point number and does not terminate the sentence.
 Other cases to be considered are abbreviations like "e.g.", ellipsis ("..."), etc.